posted June 07, 2023

 - Weave your first piece of bacon.
 Lay one piece of bacon perpendicular across the pieces of bacon that weren't folded back in the previous step.
-Unfold the two ends of bacon over the new piece of bacon and voila!
+Unfold the two ends of the bacon over the new piece of bacon and voila!
 You're first woven piece!

 - Weave your second piece of bacon.
 Fold the ends of the three pieces of bacon that you skipped during Step Two back over the first weave you just made, leaving 2 pieces of bacon flat on your parchment paper.
 Lay another piece of bacon perpendicular on top of those 2 remaining pieces of bacon.
 Return the 3 folded pieces of bacon to their original position over the top of the piece you just laid down.
 You should have a second woven piece of bacon.

 - Repeat until completed.
 Follow the pattern of folding back alternating pieces of bacon (skipping a piece in between), laying down a new perpendicular piece on top, and returning the bacon until your weave is complete.

 - Tighten your weave.
 Use your fingertips to slide the pieces of bacon closer together to tighten your bacon weave.
 Bacon will shrink when cooked, so starting with a tight weave is important.

 - Transfer your weave.
 Use the parchment paper to transfer your bacon weave to whatever food you desire to top with a weave of bacon!